Marc Schenker

 Where to Set up Your Brand Style Guide

-Here’s the good news about creating a brand style guide in the 21st century: Everything’s online and digital, so this has created a lot of solutions for where to put your style guide.
-Whereas a style guide was in all likelihood in the past an actual, physical document, nowadays, you can take your style guide to the cloud.
-Any good and reliable cloud service is the perfect starting point for your style guide.
-This includes: Of course, you can still opt to go old-school and use a plain paper document, but that begs the question, why?
+Of course, you can still opt to go old-school and use a plain paper document, but that begs the question, why?
 When you create your style guide online, it helps the overall collaboration of your brand much better.
 For instance, if there are different owners or you have business partners who get a say about your brand’s style, then using these easy-to-edit-and-collaborate cloud services is the way to go.
 You’ll be able to also share any design changes or proposals with everyone who needs to know in real-time.
+Using a cloud service is ideal for one-page brand style guides.
+Keep it simple!

 What to Include in a Brand Style Guide

 Here’s what’s really important: There are only a few, core elements of any effective style guide; you have to spell them out clearly and consistently for them to provide the necessary guidance to anyone who’ll be touching your brand in any department of your organization (SEO, marketing, social media, website, etc.).
-Let’s go through them one by one.Your Logo
+Let’s go through them one by one.

 In most cases, when people think of a brand, they think of its logo first and foremost.
 That’s because a logo acts as the symbol that communicates your entire brand’s values and what it stands for in an instant.
 Think of world-famous brands that you’re easily able to identify (including what they sell, what their brand means to you, and what they stand for) solely based on their logo.
-The candidates are almost numerous:- McDonald’s
+The candidates are almost numerous:

 - BMW